-An Image Style Guide is a huge part of a brand’s guidelines for marketing and advertising.
-It’s also one of the most important aspects of building a brand and having that brand spread its message far and wide.
-With a consistent and clear approach to style and branding, it becomes much easier for a brand to make its mark and become recognizable to its target audience.
+A Brand Style Guide is a huge part of a brand’s guidelines for marketing and advertising.
+It’s also one of the most important aspects of building a Brand Identity and having that brand spread its message far and wide.
+With a consistent and clear approach to brand style guide and branding, it becomes much easier for a brand to make its mark and become recognizable to its target audience.

 An ideal example of a good approach to style and branding is Wolf Circle, a company with a fantastic Image Style Guide in place.
 Their guide outlines how its logo should and shouldn’t be used, as well as discussing its color palette usage in an in-depth way.
 Everything from typefaces to different kinds of imagery is discussed and examples are provided.

 A lot of companies believe that creating a Brand Identity and effective Brand Guidelines begins with picking up a generic logo and adding a few colors here and there on that logo by hiring a graphic designer or with the help of any graphic designing software such as Photoshop, Illustrator, or GIMP and that’s it.